If you qualify, you can finance a new phone that you pay for in monthly installments when you sign up for Google Fi service.

 You can check your remaining balance on your phone and pay it off at any time:

 - Open the Google Fi app or website.

 - In the "Home" tab, select Manage plan.

 - In the window that appears, you’ll see how much you’ve paid and how much you've left to pay.

 - To pay your remaining balance, click Pay off device.

 The balance on your device will be charged on your next statement as “Device payment - full payoff.”

 View a tutorial on how to pay off your remaining phone balance.

-Once you’ve paid off your remaining balance, you’ll no longer be billed the monthly payment on your phone.
+Once you’ve paid off your remaining balance, you’re no longer billed the monthly payment on your phone.